Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Duality and Ambidexterity

 \subsection{Tangential Thom twists and Atiyah duality}

-Throughout this section, $\mathcal C$ will denote a pullback context, and $D,D'$ will denote presheaves $\mathcal C^\op \to \widehat{\Cat}$ that have quasi-admissible base change, and that send the diagonal of any quasi-admissible map to a left adjoint functor.
+Throughout this section, $\mathcal C$ will denote a pullback context, and $D,D'$ will denote presheaves $\mathcal C^\op \to \widehat{\Cat}$ that have quasi-admissible base change, and that send every quasi-admissible maps the diagonal of any quasi-admissible map to a left adjoint functor.

-Now we come to the definition of the type of twist that will be used to study duality (\cf{} \cite[2.4.20]{tri-cat-mixed-motives}): \begin{defn}[Tangential Thom twist] Let $f : X \to Y$ be a quasi-admissible map in $\mathcal C$.
+According to \Cref{prp:monoidal twists}(\ref{itm:monoidal twists/desc}), when $D$ is a pullback formalism on $\mathcal C$, and $S \to X$ is a $D$-closed section of a quasi-admissible map $X \to S$, the Thom twist $\Sigma^X$ is controlled by the object $\cls{X}/\cls{X \setminus S}$ of $D(S)$.
+This can roughly be seen as encoding cohomological information information about the ``normal bundle'' of $S$ in $X$.
+For a general map $X \to Y$, the ``relative tangent bundle'' of $X \to Y$ should be given by the ``normal bundle'' of the diagonal $X \to X \times_Y X$, which is a section of either projection $X \times_Y X \to X$.
+With this in mind, we now come to the definition of the type of twist that will be used to study duality (\cf{} \cite[2.4.20]{tri-cat-mixed-motives}): \begin{defn}[Tangential Thom twist] Let $f : X \to Y$ be a quasi-admissible map in $\mathcal C$.
 Since $f$ is quasi-admissible, $X \times_Y X$ exists, and we have a diagonal map $\Delta : X \to X \times_Y X$, which is a section of both quasi-admissible projections maps $\pi_1, \pi_2 : X \times_Y X \to X$.

 Note that the transposition of $X \times_Y X$ defines an equivalence between the objects $A_1,A_2$ of $\mathcal C_X$ corresponding to $\pi_1, \pi_2$ with pointing given by $\Delta$, so by \Cref{lem:Thom twist properties}, we have $\Sigma^{A_1} \simeq \Sigma^{A_2}$.
-We will denote either one by $\Sigma^f$, and call it the tangential Thom twist of $f$.
+We will denote either one by $\Sigma^f$, and call it the \emph{tangential Thom twist of $f$}.

 If $\Sigma^f$ admits a right adjoint, we will write $\Sigma^{-f}$ for a right adjoint of $\Sigma^f$.

 Say $f$ is tangentially $D$-stable if $\Sigma^f$ is invertible. \end{defn}